songzhw/songzhw.github.io/security/2015-12-25-fingerprint-introdution.md

 ```

 <p>
-To see the source this example, please see @mariotaku's repo:
+To see the source of this example, please see @mariotaku's repo:

 https://github.com/mariotaku/FingerprintSample/blob/master/src/main/java/org/mariotaku/fingprint/sample/MainActivity.java